 For more on the various kinds of non-permanent contracts, including salary information, click here.

 Some teachers entering service for the first time may just be lucky enough to find full-time permanent positions.
 Such teachers may receive a probationary contract but once the probationary period has been served the teacher should receive a continuous contract.

 A Contract of Indefinite Duration (CID) affords the holder the same rights and entitlements as a permanent teacher, except that their salary is based on the number of hours they teach per week.
-If you have been employed on four successive fixed-term contacts, you may be entitled to a contract of indefinite duration.
+From September 2015, if you have been employed on two successive fixed-term contacts, you may be entitled to a contract of indefinite duration.
 A CID holder on 18 hours or more per week may be paid full time salary if they agree in writing to be timetabled for up to 22 hours per week.

 For more on CIDs click here.